Angular is open-source web application frameworks. It keeps track of all the components and checks regularly for their

 The default Angular application is ready to serve.
-Change to directory hello-angular and run your Angular application using ng serve command.
+Change to directory hello-angular and run your Angular application using the ng serve command.

 You can access your angular application on localhost port 4200, Which is the default host and port used by the Angular application.

 It also allows to change host and port for running Angular application using –host and –port command line arguments.

 ng serve --host 0.0.0.0 --port 8080

 With the use of host 0.0.0.0 listens on all interfaces.
 So you can access it from a private network or public network.